 The TDM[BCM] modules are located under the RH side of the dashboard.
 If you need to replace one, a brand new module will program itself to your existing key on the first key ON sequence.
 A used module has a 1 in 15 chance of matching your key and cannot be reprogrammed (a BCM will also need to match the power options you currently have).
 You will likely have to get a new key to match the module.
 If you are lucky and have the key that goes with the used module, then you can have a new key made that uses it's pellet resistance and matched to the physical profile of your existing key.
 Without knowing the pellet value of a used module, you can try all the resistor combinations until it works or have a locksmith or dealer use an interrogator to find the value.

 Having the computer reprogrammed to delete detection of the trouble code will allow fuel without the need of the fuel enable signal from the TDM[BCM].
 An alternate way to achieve this is to purchase a bypass module (not the same as the key cylinder bypass with the resistor).
-This little module simulates the 50 Hz fuel enable signal to the computer that the TDM[BCM] normally sends (you cannot merely ground the input to the computer to simulate this signal).
-This is what a lot of people do when transplanting an LT1 into a different car body that has no TDM or BCM.
-You can find the modules on Ebay (ex.
-Baker Electronix) and other places or build your own.
+This little module simulates the 50 Hz (30 Hz for 93's) fuel enable signal to the computer that the TDM[BCM] normally sends (you cannot merely ground the input to the computer to simulate this signal).
+The bypass module is what you might use when transplanting an LT1 into a different car body that has no TDM or BCM.
+You can find the modules on Ebay (search for "VATS bypass module") and other places or build your own with instructions found on the web.

 You must do these things if you don't intend to have any of the components operational: